aimarvi/budapest/README.md

 $ pip install ./code
 ```

+If you're

 ## Presentation, preprocessing, and quality assurance scripts

-In this repository we provide the scripts used to generate and preprocess the stimuli, to present the stimuli in the scanner, to preprocess the fMRI data, and to run quality assurance analyses.
+In this repository the original authors provided the scripts used to generate and preprocess the stimuli, to present the stimuli in the scanner, to preprocess the fMRI data, and to run quality assurance analyses.
 These scripts can be found in the [`scripts`](scripts) directory.
 In particular,

 - [`scripts/preprocessing-stimulus`](scripts/preprocessing-stimulus) contains the scripts to
   split the movie into separate parts to be presented in the scanner, and preprocess the audio of the movie to make it more audible in the scanner.